Sandra-Be/crystal_energy_alfa/README.md

 **Product Page**

 This is where all products are displayed.
-Products can be sorted and by name, price, ratting and category.
+Products can be sorted and by name, price, rating and category.
 Each products image links to a page that shows the individual products details.
 Registered users can view heart icon under each product, that way registered user has option to add product to wishlist.
 For admin/superuser there are links for pages to edit or remove product.
 Footer is placed on the bottom of the page.

 **Reviews Page**